philadams-zz/misc-scripts/README.md

 - `phdupdates` Given a .csv download of the [IS PhD Updates](philadams.net/is-phd-updates) form, pretty-print the updates for `pbcopy`ing into the email body.
+- `agefrombday` Given a birthdate, figure out how old that person is today.